Empirical Bayes When Estimation Precision Predicts Parameters: Theoretical results

 \begin{restatable}{prop}{unbiased} Suppose $(Y_i,\sigma_i)$ obey \eqref{eq:gaussian_heteroskedastic_location}.
 Fix some $\omega > 0$ and let $Y_{1:n}^{(1)}, Y_{1:n}^{(2)}$ be the coupled bootstrap draws.
 For some decision problem, let $\bdelta(Y_{1:n}^{(1)})$ be some decision rule using only data $\pr{Y_ {i}^{(1)}, \sigma_{i, (1)}^2}_{i=1}^n$.
 Let $\mathcal F = \pr{ \theta_{1:n}, Y_{1:n}^{(1)}, \sigma_{1:n, (1)}, \sigma_{1:n, (2)}}$, for \cref{ex:mse,ex:utilmax,ex:topm}, the estimators $T(Y_{1:n}^{(2)}, \bdelta)$ displayed in \cref{tab:unbiased_estimation} are unbiased for the corresponding loss: Moreover, their conditional variances are equal to those displayed in \cref{tab:unbiased_estimation}. \end{restatable}

-\Cref{prop:unbiased} allows for an out-of-sample evaluation of decision rules, as well as uncertainty quantification around the estimate of loss, solely imposing the heteroskedastic Gaussian model.
-This is a useful property in practice for comparing different empirical Bayes methods.
-The alternative is to evaluate the performance of competing methods relative to some estimated prior---say the one learned by \closenpmle{}.
-Doing so likely tips the scale in favor of a particular method, and we advocate for the coupled bootstrap instead.
+\Cref{prop:unbiased} allows for an out-of-sample evaluation of decision rules, as well as uncertainty quantification around the estimate of loss, solely imposing the Gaussian model.
+This is a useful property in practice for comparing different empirical Bayes methods, especially if one is worried about the misspecification of \eqref{eq:location_scale} or if one is unwilling to evaluate risk integrating over random $\theta_i$.